ocgg/mdr/README.md

 # MD CLI RENDERER

-It's a little app written in ruby that aims to render markdown files in a nice way, directly in the terminal.
+It's a ruby script that aims to render markdown files in a close-to-github and nice way, directly in the terminal.

 I initially started to write it for [nuts](https://github.com/ocgg/nuts), a simple bash script to manage note-taking in markdown using `fzf`.
 Then I kept doing this in a separate repo, just to see if I could.